Introduction

 Conclusion

-Stage 4 shows that frontier massacres of Aboriginal people in Australia are a significant component of the violent colonisation of Australia.
+The number and regularity of massacres between 1788 and 1930 shows that frontier massacres of Aboriginal and Torres Strait Islander people in Australia are a significant component of the violent colonisation of Australia.

-The overwhelming majority of the victims of frontier massacre are Aboriginal people, killed by Colonists.
-Frontier massacres have a traumatic and enduring impact on Aboriginal communities and are remembered to this day in oral histories, paintings, petroglyphs, and dance.
+The overwhelming majority of the victims of frontier massacre were Aboriginal people, killed by Colonists.
+Frontier massacres have a traumatic and enduring impact on Aboriginal and Torres Strait Islander communities and are remembered to this day in oral histories, paintings, petroglyphs, and dance.

 Government agents of the early colonies and later states and territories, such as military and police, were identified as participants in around half of the frontier massacres.